 Putting this all together, I propose the following hypothesis:

 - Dark energy is the same energy that we experience in near space, and it is associated with bodies, both celestial and living.
 It is coincidental with these bodies, and it is ethereal.

 - Like gravity, its effect can be measured.

 - Unlike gravity, some gifted people can see it.

-There is a proof in near space that can be made within our solar system and then applied to the universe using a well know anomaly.
-The AU is increasing by 15 cm per year and nobody knows why.
+There is a proof in near space that can be made within our solar system and then applied to the universe using a well-known anomaly.
+The AU is increasing by 15 cm per year, and nobody knows why.
 Under our hypothesis, both the sun and the earth contain dark energy, so how much dark energy would each need to contain in order to increase the earth’s orbit around the sun by 15 cm per year?
 And if each celestial body had promotional amounts of dark energy, would this explain the accelerated expansion of the universe?